-Stewart [1991] raised the possibility that the organizational issues of finding the right expert, growing knowledge and memory, and managing intellectual property may become increasingly important.
+Stewart [27] raised the possibility that the organizational issues of finding the right expert, growing knowledge and memory, and managing intellectual property may become increasingly important.
 Properly managing its intellectual resources might enable the organization to function more effectively and to prosper.
-Simply put, the likelihood that a perceived problem will find an organizational solution increases as the organization has additional resources to find previously created solutions or to create new solutions [Cohen, March, and Olsen 1972].
+Simply put, the likelihood that a perceived problem will find an organizational solution increases as the organization has additional resources to find previously created solutions or to create new solutions [8].

-2.1.
 Organizational Memory

 From the macro perspective of the organization, one method of managing its intellectual resources is to augment its organizational memory.
 It is beyond the scope of this paper to review the literature on organizational memory.
 In general, however, an organization of people should retain some knowledge of its past efforts and environmental conditions.
+If an organization learns, then the result should be available later ([19], [10]).
+In this view, "organizational memory" is organizational knowledge with persistence.